We know that culture, more than strategy, contributes to business success. We also know Top Workplaces are intentional about culture

 - Retention: Are employees committed to staying at the organization?
 Turnover rate is a critical indicator of employee engagement.
 Our research shows that employees who believe in the organization and where it is headed are more likely to stick around for the long haul.

-- Referral: Will employees tell their friends that this organization is a great place to work?
+- Referral: Will employees recommend your organization to their friends?
 The best workplaces hire half of their new employees from personal references provided by existing staff.

 So, what does the data reveal?